-Cari Kenner: Cari teaches COLL 110—Reading and Study Strategies, and COLL 120—Power Reading.
+Cari Kenner, Professor: Cari teaches COLL 110—Reading and Study Strategies, and COLL 120—Power Reading.
 She received her bachelor’s degree from the University of North Dakota, her master’s degree from the University of Texas in Brownsville, and her doctorate degree from the University of Houston.
 Off campus, she enjoys weight lifting, canoeing, and bicycling.

-Kirstin Bratt: Kirstin Salma Ruth Bratt was raised in Sauk Rapids, Minnesota, and is very happy to have found her way back home after living in many other interesting places.
+Kirstin Bratt, Assistant Professor: Kirstin Salma Ruth Bratt was raised in Sauk Rapids, Minnesota, and is very happy to have found her way back home after living in many other interesting places.
 She has degrees from Saint Olaf College, Saint Cloud State University, and Northern Arizona University.
 Her research interests revolve around the literature and linguistics of immigrants.
 She is diligently at work with writing projects, including editing volumes of essays on North African literature and writing poetry and fiction.

 Joshua Lobejko: Josh teaches COLL 110 - Reading and Study Strategies.
 Josh obtained his bachelor's degree in German from SCSU.
 He then continued his studies at Saint Cloud State and earned his Masters in Teaching English as a Second Language.
 Josh enjoys spending time with his family and keeping up with the lastest news and technology developments.